 The central premise of this code is that Mint reputation for quality products and services, for business integrity, and for the independence and integrity of our publications, services and products is the heart and soul of our enterprise.
 Put another way, it is an essential prerequisite for success in the news and information business that our customers believe us to be telling them the truth.
 If we are not telling them the truth -- or even if they, for any valid reason, believe that we are not -- then Mint cannot prosper.
 The company will suffer, for example, if our customers cannot assume that:

-Our facts are accurate and fairly presented; Our analyses represent our best independent judgments rather than our preferences, or those of our sources, advertisers or information providers; Our opinions represent only our own editorial philosophies; or There are no hidden agendas in any of our journalistic undertakings.
 All companies profess business integrity.
 But the impact of our work on the work of others, and on their lives and fortunes, places special responsibilities upon all Mint employees.

 The clear implication of these beliefs is that the responsibility for safeguarding and growing a company that lives up to this code lies with each and every one of us.
 Every Mint employee holds a position of trust.
 Acceptance of a position at any level or in any part of Mint includes acceptance of individual responsibility to uphold Mint policies governing legal and ethical business practices.
 It also includes acceptance of individual responsibility for following all legal requirements and ethical business practices, as well as the responsibility to stress proper ethical behavior among colleagues and subordinates.